bjohnso005/IBS2024_WallaceWkshp/README.md

 -   Team & Group Introductions: Who we are & why we are here (40 mins)
 -   Lecture: Introduction to species distribution modeling; Introduction to R & Wallace (40 mins)
 -   Demo: Live demo using Wallace v2.1.3 (20 mins)
--   Short break (10 mins)
--   	During this break we can troubleshoot any installation issues
+-   Short break (10 mins) *During this break we can troubleshoot any installation issues*
--   Using Wallace v2 with your own data (30 mins)
+-   Using Wallace v2 with your own data (35 mins)
 -   Preview of new v3 features for conservation (15 mins)
--   Conclusion & Questions
+-   Conclusion & Questions (20 mins)

 # Pre- & Post- Workshop Surveys